Discover the answer to the question is Grammarly good for plagiarism and what you should know about using it as a plagiarism checker in an article.

 Grammarly is good for plagiarism checks if you want to scan a piece of writing quickly and easily against other instances of similar content that’s freely available online.
 It’s also useful if you are looking for a missing link, citation or an online source.

-Considering the Grammarly plagiarism checker comes bundled with a best-in-class checker, and all for $30 a month, then yes, it’s good for plagiarism.
-For more read our Grammarly review.
-All of that said, expect these caveats.
+The Grammarly plagiarism checker comes bundled with a best-in-class checker, and all for $30 a month and is for plagiarism.
+Read our Grammarly review to learn more.

 Gated Content